AlexandraDuron/Java-Applications/README.md

 15. A short method to check for the frequency of numbers in an array.

 16. Calculation of the area of different shapes.
 Utilizing polymorphism.

+17. A system to optimize the storage of items in a Shop.
+It makes cabinet objects and store items in them accoring to an input file.
+    It finds the cabinet were an item was stored, or it prints "New" if the item was just created, or if it prints "Outside" if the item is not in the Shop anymore.
+Usage of HashMap and ArrayList.